james-sirota/OpenSchema/README.md

 cnv = (SchemaConverter) new ElasticConverter(parserConfig);
 cnv.convert("./Output/Elastic.schema");
 ```
-A Solr template will be generated and writte out to a file
+A Solr template will be generated and writte out to a file.
+An example Elastic template is provided [here](https://github.com/james-sirota/OpenSchema/blob/master/Output/Elastic.schema)

 # A Working Example